kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 protocols.

-The response payloads are then directly returned to the user from the `DifferentialSnapshot` listener.
+The response payloads are then directly returned to the user from the `VolumeSnapshotDelta` listener.
 This synchronous request/response mechanism removes the needs to persist the response payloads in etcd.

 Pagination parameters from the storage provider will also be included in the listener's response to the user.
 The user will be responsible for coordinating subsequent paginated requests.

+The user can then use these changed block metadata to retrieve the actual data blocks.
+The design and implementation of this segment of the datapath is slated for future KEPs.

 ### High Availability Mode

-In high availability mode where there may be multiple replicas of the `DifferentialSnapshot` sidecar, an active/passive leader election process will be used to elect a single leader instance, while idling other non-leader instances.
+In high availability mode where there may be multiple replicas of the `VolumeSnapshotDelta` sidecar, an active/passive leader election process will be used to elect a single leader instance, while idling other non-leader instances.